Last updated 10/11/2021

 Descend = ha-Ba-Tay = to go forth, descend, cause to come down, descend from a high state to a low one, move from one place to another, enter into, change in condition, come forth from, become low, degraded.

-Whether we visually see this or not (or how well we visually/existentially see this), Perfection (or God’s Will) is always perfectly satisfied and justified.
-God’s Existence (not ours) is such that we all get what we perfectly/truly/objectively deserve.
+Whether we visually see this or not (or how well we visually/existentially see this), Perfection is always perfectly satisfied and justified.
+God’s Existence (not ours) is such that we all get what we perfectly/truly/objectively deserve all things considered.
 We can be sincere or insincere to God.
 If we are of the latter, God punishes us (perfection).
 If we are of the former, God rewards us (perfection).
 Existence is such that triangles have three sides (perfection).
 If there was no such thing as triangles, Existence would be imperfect/incomplete/inconsistent.
 For a defence on the attributes of God, I recommend the following: